Skip to content

 18. Shadow: Shadow depth.

-• Example: 0, indicates no shadow.
+• Example: 0, indicating no shadow.

 19. Alignment: Subtitle alignment, using numbers 1-9 to define different alignment positions.

-• Example: 2, indicates that the subtitles are center-aligned.
+• Example: 2, indicating subtitles are center-aligned.

-Alignment explanation:
+Alignment Explanation:

 • 1: Bottom left